About 4% of children &

 If left untreated, a lazy eye may worsen and lead to permanent visual impairment.
 Therefore, the goal of treatment is to improve vision in the lazy eye as early as possible and thereby optimize binocular vision.

-The traditional treatment approaches to treat the lazy eye include:
+The traditional lazy eye treatment approaches to treat the eye include:

 Glasses for correcting refractive errors